The Forgotten Letter of Grace Bedell

 Although it didn’t change history the way her first one did, it reveals that Grace still saw Lincoln as a trusted figure—someone worthy of her respect, someone she believed might still help or guide her during her hour of need.

-Correcting the Miscounting of Grace’s Letters
+Grace’s Correcting the Miscount of Grace's Letters

 For years since its discovery, historians have referred to Grace Bedell’s January 14, 1864 letter as her second letter to Lincoln.
 However, this isn’t entirely accurate.